AengusMcGuinness/KREPE/README.md

 similarities in each of the pieces.
 This is useful to biologists because sometimes there are errors when the machine reads a sequence, so with multiple copies it's simple to find errors and toss them out early so they don't affect the overall 'picture'.
-These k-mers are strung together to make stringy looking graphs called 'De Bruijn Graphs', that are used to find a pathway through a genome- this process of finding a pathway is called collapsing.
-'Collapsing' a De Bruijn is comparable to cobbling together different bus or train routes that start at the place where the last one ends, and finding a way to your destination.
+      These k-mers are sometimes strung together to make stringy looking graphs called 'De Bruijn Graphs', that are used to find a pathway through a genome- this process of finding a pathway is called collapsing.
+'Collapsing' a De Bruijn graph is comparable to cobbling together different bus or train routes that start at the place where the last one ends, and finding a way to your destination.